California: Early American period

 The Treaty of Cahuenga, signed in 1847 by Californio Andrés Pico and American John C. Frémont, was a ceasefire that ended the U.S. conquest of California.

-Following the Treaty of Guadalupe Hidalgo (February 2, 1848) that ended the war, the westernmost portion of the annexed Mexican territory of Alta California soon became the American state of California, and the remainder of the old territory was then subdivided into the new American Territories of Arizona, Nevada, Colorado and Utah.
+Following the Treaty of Guadalupe Hidalgo (February 2, 1848) that ended the war, the westernmost portion of the annexed Mexican territory of Alta California soon became the American state of California, and the remainder of the old territory was then subdivided into the American Territories of Arizona, Nevada, Colorado and Utah.
 The even more lightly populated and arid lower region of old Baja California remained as a part of Mexico.
 In 1846, the total settler population of the western part of the old Alta California had been estimated to be no more than 8,000, plus about 100,000 Native Americans, down from about 300,000 before Hispanic settlement in 1769.

-In 1848, only one week before the official American annexation of the area, gold was discovered in California, this being an event which was to forever alter both the state's demographics and its finances.
-Soon afterward, a massive influx of immigration into the area resulted, as prospectors and miners arrived by the thousands.
-The population burgeoned with U.S. citizens, Europeans, Middle Easterns, Chinese and other immigrants during the great California gold rush.
+In 1848, gold was discovered at Sutter's Mill, just weeks prior to the formal transfer of California to the United States under the Treaty of Guadalupe Hidalgo.
+This monumental event triggered the California gold rush—one of the largest mass migrations in modern history.
+The ensuing population boom permanently transformed the region's economy and demographics, as hundreds of thousands of fortune-seekers from the eastern United States, Europe, Latin America, and Asia flooded the territory.
 By the time of California's application for statehood in 1850, the settler population of California had multiplied to 100,000.
 By 1854, more than 300,000 settlers had come.
 Between 1847 and 1870, the population of San Francisco increased from 500 to 150,000.